dirigible-io/dirigible-io.github.io/samples/rest_calls_auth.md

 REST Call with Authorization Header
 ===

 Most of the RESTfull services playing role as remote APIs require some kind of authentication.
-In the following example we use *Basic* scheme with authorization header as it specified at [RFC 2617](https://www.ietf.org/rfc/rfc2617.txt).
+In the following example, we use *Basic* scheme with authorization header as specified at [RFC 2617](https://www.ietf.org/rfc/rfc2617.txt).
 The target service could be OData service, from which we explicitly ask for JSON format as well.

+1. Create a project **Authorization**.
+2. Then create a JavaScript service named **rest_call_authorization.js**.
-Create a *Project* *Authorization* and a *JavaScript* service *rest_call_authorization.js* with the following content:
+3. Within the service code, enter the following content:

 *GET Call*
 <pre><code>var ioLib = require('io');